PhoenixTales/phoenix-docs/world/factions/guilds/beliar-priests.md

 * Beliar stands for justice: Madame Justitia wears a blindfold too, as she is not allowed to judge based on superficial grounds.
 * In the same way the black guard of the Inquisition, (seeing themselves as earthly executors of beliars justice) cover their eyes with a metal visor.

 Therefore, it is crucial for the Beliar priests to be presented accordingly.
-Basically, they do not "have" a face, they are radically rejecting their personality, at least it is this where their traditional clothing is coming from (obviously there will as well be many priests just dressed in pride).
+Basically, they do "not have a face", they are radically rejecting their personality, at least it is this where their traditional clothing is coming from (obviously there will as well be many priests just dressed in pride).
 Thus...

 * It is a stance against individualism, and individualism in the sense of a fear of loosing ones self (and identification with the persona) can be associated with the fear of the people from the night and the neglect of Beliar and his principles that led to Beliar creating death to force them to accept his truth.